What is Hay Fever?

-Pollen, often yellow in colour, are the small particles that come off the reproductive portion of flowers.
+Pollen is an allergy trigger, often yellow in colour, are the small particles that come off the reproductive portion of flowers.
 Flowers create pollen in order to fertilize other plants in the same species.
 We commonly notice it in the Spring, Summer, and Fall.
 When the seasons change, we often see a yellow substance coating your car, clothing and more.
 Because of how fine the pollen is, it is easily picked up by the wind.
 This means it easily travels in the air and into ventilation systems, our homes, cars and clothing.
 For those impacted by Hay Fever, this travelling pollen causes irritating symptoms.

 Curious about the finer details regarding pollen?
 Learn More Here

 What is the Difference Between Hay Fever & a Cold?

 Similar to pollen and ragweed, Hay Fever is a seasonal allergic reaction.
 Meaning it is at its peak for only a few months a year, during the spring seasonal change.
 It’s at its worst during the beginning of April or May, then decreases by the end of July/beginning of August, depending on weather.

 If you are unsure if you have a cold, the easiest way to tell is through your mucus.
 If you are experiencing a common cold, your nasal discharge can be green.
 Whereas with Hay Fever, your nasal discharge is normally clear, colourless and your nose feels itchy.

 While it normally develops during childhood, you can develop Hay Fever at any age.
 It’s more common in boys than girls during our teenage years, but both are impacted equally during adulthood.
 For those with a history of allergies, in particular asthma or eczema, you are more likely to develop Hay Fever.